kwalczak80/melting-gerry/README.md

     The word that the user was trying to guess is displayed on the screen when the game is over.

+All tests from the Testing User Stories section were performed on both the Gitpod terminal and the Heroku terminal.
+Additional tests were also performed on each screen of the game by entering data outside of the acceptable range.
+No issues noted - all user entries are handled correctly.

 [Back to Top](#table-of-contents)

 ---